morfishman/Sudoku_Solver_Project/README.md

 ## Usage

 Upon launching the application, users can choose to solve a Sudoku puzzle by selecting the appropriate option from the menu.
-They will be prompted to input the Sudoku puzzle board, and the application will then attempt to solve it using constraint propagation and naked patterns strategies.
+They will be prompted to input the Sudoku puzzle board, and the application will then attempt to solve it using constraint propagation and naked patterns strategies:
-Certainly!
-Here's how you can format the stylized representation in a README.md file:

 ```markdown
 # Sudoku Solver